aidenbenner/halite3/README.md

 ran by two sigma.
 I came 7th overall and was the highest ranked undergraduate student.

-_Disclaimer:_ this is not clean code.
-A lot of things are hacky with 0 documentation because I was the only one working on this project.

-This was the first AI competition i've ever participated in and I had a lot of fun.
+This was the first AI competition I've ever participated in and I had a lot of fun.
-I spent about 4 months working on my bot.

 Here is more information about the game https://halite.io/ Here is my player page https://halite.io/user/?user_id=1185

 # Post-Mortem
-Before reading you should read the overview of the rules for halite 3 from the page above.
-Halite 3 is a resource management game.
+Here is an overview of the rules taken from the Halite documentation

+"Halite III is a resource management game in which players build and command ships that explore the ocean and collect halite.
+Ships use halite as an energy source, and the player with the most stored halite at the end of the game is the winner.

+Players begin play with a shipyard, and can use collected halite to build new ships.
+To efficiently collect halite, players must devise a strategy based on building ships and dropoff points.
+Ships can explore the ocean, collect halite, and store it in the shipyard or in dropoff points.
+Players interact by seeking inspiring competition, or by colliding ships to send both to the bottom of the sea. "

 Here is a screen cap of my bot in action.
 ![Halite](https://i.imgur.com/TmiKKkw.png)
-(One of my few wins against teccles, ReCurse and TheDuck all players with bots that smash mine typically.)
-One thing you can even notice from a single screen cap of the game is that *it's really hard to figure out what's going on*.
-I think this was an interesting challenge in Halite.
-When playing against the top players there would be games you would just lose and have no idea why you lost them besides the fact that they just 'mined better than you'.
-There was never any 'secret sauce' for this game.
-At the beginning I assumed the top players were doing some magic path calculation that I was missing completely but really it seems everyone used pretty simple heuristics to model each part of the game (including myself) and then just did a ton of tuning.
+(One of my few wins against the top 3 bots in this year's game teccles, ReCurse and TheDuck).

-In general there isn't a ton of high level strategic depth to the game beyond 'mine as much as you can as fast as you can', and most of the evaluation of moves for a given turtle can be done in a fairly small local context.
+In general there isn't a ton of high level strategic depth to the game beyond mine as much as you can as fast as you can, and most of the evaluation of moves for a given turtle can be done in a fairly small local context.

 # Gathering and Core
-Ships are assigned roles based on their current state.
+I assigned roles to ships based on their current state.
 The roles are gathering, returning, or end of game returning.

-Gathering ships score each square according to a somewhat complicated cost function that essentially represents the halite / turn if that turtle decided to path there, pickup most of the halite on that square and return to the nearest dropoff.
+Gathering ships score each square according to a cost function that roughly represents the halite / turn if that turtle decided to path there, pickup most of the halite on that square and return to the nearest dropoff.

-This function is where most of the magic happens.
+This function defines most of the behaviour of my bot, and tuning it was where I spent most of my time.
-Some interesting points: I incentive moving moving to new dropoffs (dropoffs that have a avg halite > 150).
+Some interesting points: I incentivize moving moving to new dropoffs (dropoffs that have a avg halite > 150), and 'phantom' dropoffs (dropoffs that I have planned but haven't placed yet).
 In 1v1 I target enemy ships a lot more and in 4p I target ships with a decay (more worth it to collide ships later in the game).
 I add a bonus for the number of friends in a radius of 5 minus the number of enemies in a radius of 5 if the square is inspired.